jhonashc/oauth-node/README.md

 ## Description

-A simple REST API for authentication using Node with Express, Typescript and Prisma ORM.
+A simple REST API with OAuth implementation.

 ## Setup: